22f3000188/test-task-123/README.md

-# Hello World with Tailwind CSSA simple and elegant "Hello World" web page built with modern web development practices, leveraging the utility-first framework Tailwind CSS for a fully responsive design.## Features*   **Responsive Design**: Adapts beautifully to various screen sizes, from mobile phones to large desktop displays.*   **Tailwind CSS**: Styled entirely using Tailwind CSS, showcasing its powerful utility classes for rapid UI development.*   **Minimalist**: A clean and straightforward "Hello World" demonstration.## Getting StartedTo view this application, simply follow these steps:1.  **Save the file**: Save the provided `index.html` content into a file named `index.html` on your local machine.2.  **Open in browser**: Open the `index.html` file using any modern web browser (e.g., Chrome, Firefox, Safari, Edge).That's it!
-The page will load directly in your browser.## Technologies Used*   **HTML5**: For the basic structure of the web page.*   **Tailwind CSS**: For all styling and responsive design.## LicenseThis project is open source and available under the MIT License.
+# Responsive Page with Dark Mode

+This project provides a simple, fully responsive HTML page styled with Tailwind CSS, now enhanced with a dark mode toggle.

+## Features

+*   **Responsive Design**: Adapts seamlessly to various screen sizes (desktop, tablet, mobile).
+*   **Tailwind CSS**: Utilizes the utility-first CSS framework for efficient and maintainable styling.
+*   **Dark Mode Toggle**: Users can switch between light and dark themes with a simple button click.
+The preference is persisted in local storage.
+*   **Modern Aesthetics**: Clean and modern UI with clear typography and spacing.

+## How to Use

+To view this page, simply open the `index.html` file in your web browser.
+No special build steps or server are required as all CSS and JavaScript are included via CDN or inline.

+### Dark Mode

+Locate the sun/moon icon button in the top right corner of the header.
+Clicking this button will toggle the page's theme between light and dark mode.
+Your preference will be remembered for future visits to the page.

+## Technologies Used

+*   **HTML5**: For the page structure.
+*   **Tailwind CSS**: For all styling, including responsive breakpoints and dark mode variants.
+*   **JavaScript**: For the dark mode toggle logic.
+*   **Font Awesome**: For the sun and moon icons used in the dark mode toggle.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.